 Photo: Courtesy of The Bath Club via Facebook

 Brides debating between garden and beach can have the best of both worlds at the private club that's been a longtime hotspot for Miami's socialite set.
-Built in 1926 on an avocado plantation, the restored beauty offers brides 26,000 square feet of event space to play with — from a palm tree-lined courtyard perfect for welcome cocktails to the Billiard Room with its grand cathedral-style ceiling.
+Built in 1926 on an avocado farm, the restored beauty offers brides 26,000 square feet of event space to play with — from a palm tree-lined courtyard perfect for welcome cocktails to the Billiard Room with its grand cathedral-style ceiling.
 Brides who want to start the evening with a beachfront ceremony can head to the boardwalk just steps away.

 Photo: Courtesy of Villa Casa Casuarina